Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Interstellar project Phase 1:

-The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF and an implementation of the transaction validation protocol in a substrate pallet.
-It demonstrate the usage of GCF whithin a substrate framework and with a mobile client.
+The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF and an implementation of the transaction validation protocol in substrate pallets.
+It demonstrate the usage of GCF whithin a substrate framework and with a mobile client that evaluate Garbled Circuits.

-We designed this Garbled circuit Factory OCW to be used by substrate devellopers regardless of Interstellar solution.
+We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution.

 Following are other use cases of Garbled Circuit Factory:

+- Every schemes  based on Garbled Circuit generator and evaluator
+- Multi Party Computation MPC protocol (when oblivious transfer OT will be managed in pallets)
+- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
 - Efficient alternative to Public Key encryption. (based on AES or symetric encryption  Garbled Circuit that embed securely the symetric secret key, highly increase performance on recipent nodes)
-- Post Quantum encryption and signature scheme implementation (NIST candiate example)
+- Post Quantum encryption and signature scheme implementation (NIST candiate examples)
-- Computation Privacy of verifiable delay function VDF and others cryptographic tools
-- Multi Party Computation MPC protocol
-- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)

 ### Project Details